lowRISC/opentitan/hw/ip/usbdev/doc/programmers_guide.md

 | 3 | 4 | R1, R2, R7, R8 | 5k1 | Device:R_Small_US | Resistor_SMD:R_0805_2012Metric_Pad1.15x1.40mm_HandSolder | ~ |  |  |  |  | A126379CT-ND |  |  |  | |
 | 4 | 4 | R3, R4, R5, R6 | 22R | Device:R_Small_US | Resistor_SMD:R_0805_2012Metric_Pad1.15x1.40mm_HandSolder | ~ |  |  |  |  | A126352CT-ND |  |  |  | |
 | 5 | 2 | R9, R10 | 1k5 | Device:R_Small_US | Resistor_SMD:R_0805_2012Metric_Pad1.15x1.40mm_HandSolder | ~ |  |  |  |  | A106057CT-ND |  |  |  | |

+### USRUSB socket on the CW310 and CW340 boards from NewAE Technology

+For CW310 and CW340 FPGA builds that connect usbdev through the USRUSB socket it is important to make sure that the socket is cabled to a Type-A USB port at the host and not via a USB-C only cable to a USB-C port.
+This is because the Power Delivery protocol over USB-C requires each unit to negotiate its power requirements and delivery capacity.

+Since these boards are intended to support both USB host and USB device designs via the USRUSB socket, the pull up and pull down resistors are not fitted as standard.
+The device must thus be cabled to a Type-A socket to ensure that VBUS/SENSE is raised by the host, or a USB-C to USB-A adapter may be used in the USB-C socket of the host in conjunction with a suitable cable.
+Alternatively, the appropriate 5k1 pull-down resistors may be fitted to the two CC wires on the board to indicate the presence of a 'consuming USB device' that requires a 5V VBUS.